A website is made up of of various pieces of information that live in different sections and on different pages within the site itself.

 On your site, you might have a home page, about page, services page, and other types of pages.
 This method helps users navigate from one page to another.

-3. Linking to external pages
+3. When you want to link to external pages

 Sometimes, your website may not contain certain information and another website may have it.
 In such cases, you might want to reference the other website.